Ange1o/GPSP/README.md

 # GPSP
-This is the code and report for Msc.
-Dissertation from March to August in 2017.
-The data is excluded due to size limitation.
+This is the code for *GPSP: Graph Partition and Space Projection based approach for Heterogeneous Network Embedding*.
+The data aviable at http://thisis.